alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2021-03-15-how-to-write-an-aws-cli-script-part-i-patterns.md

 tags: bash aws shunit2
 ---

-This article presents a pattern for writing an testing AWS CLI scripts.
+This blog series presents patterns for writing an testing AWS CLI shell scripts.

 - ToC
 {:toc}

 ## Introduction

-I have now written many AWS CLI scripts in Bash, and have, over time, adapted programming patterns that, I think, all AWS CLI scripts _should_ follow.
-This post documents my patterns and I hope that others will also adopt them.
+I have by now written a lot AWS CLI scripts in Bash, and, over time, have adapted programming patterns that, I think, AWS CLI scripts actually _should_ follow.
+These patterns forced themselves on me, and I believe that anyone who writes enough of them will eventually come up with something similar.
+This post is intended to document those patterns.
+I also hope that others will adopt them.

-I also hope to show that Bash is a fine language for automating AWS via the AWS CLI.
-I think there is misplaced prejudice against Bash in favour of Python and Boto3, Golang, and so on.
-There is a sense that these others are "real" programming languages, despite that they complicate the development and testing in some ways, and, I think, often, for no real gain.
+My other hope in writing this is that the people who may not have realised it yet may discover that Bash is in fact a fine language for automating AWS.
+I frequently find that there is a misplaced prejudice against Bash in favour of Python, Golang, and other languages, for automating AWS.
+That is, there is a sense these others are "real" programming languages, despite that they can complicate development and testing in some ways &ndash; often, for no real gain.
 If operators are going to use the AWS CLI to communicate with AWS, then why write automation in a different language?

-In the first part of this blog series, I introduce _all_ of the Bash programming patterns needed to write a complex AWS CLI shell script.
-Along the way I present two real life examples.
-And in Part II, I will look at how to unit test these scripts using shunit2.
+In the first part of this series, I introduce the programming patterns needed to write a complex AWS CLI shell script.
+Along the way I present some real life script examples.
+And then in Part II, I will look at the patterns for unit testing the scripts using the shunit2 framework.

 ## Patterns

 ### Structure of a script

-Before getting into the nuts and bolts of Bash programming techniques, I want to firstly look at how to organise a script.
-I have found that every script _should_ have the following five or six sections:
+Before getting into the nuts and bolts of Bash programming, I want to start by looking at how to organise a script.
+In my view, every script should have the following sections:

 - a `usage` function
-- a `get_opts` function (rarely ommitted)
+- a `get_opts` function (that is rarely ommitted)
-- a `validate_opts` function (sometimes omitted)
+- a `validate_opts` function (that is sometimes omitted)
 - functions that implement the script's logic
 - a `main` function
 - and a `guard` clause.

-In the following subsections, I explain what all of these are, and why we need them.
+The following subsections look at what these are and why they are needed.

-#### `usage` function
+#### A `usage` function

-Every program or script should have a usage function as a bare minimum level of documentation.
-The usage function tells or reminds the user - who is often also the author! - how to actually use the script.
-It says what the script does, what its command line arguments are, and it halts further execution when it is called.
+Every program or script, whatever it does, should have a `usage` function that provides a help message as a bare minimum level of documentation.
+This function should be invoked when `-h` passed on the command line, or when no options at all are passed to a script that requires at least one option.
+The `usage` function reminds the user how to run the script, what the script does, what its command line arguments are, and perhaps even gives a usage example or two.

-The Bash special variable `$0` should be used for the script name.
-For example:
+Never hard code the script name in the `usage` function.
+Instead, use the special variable `$0`.
+Here is an example `usage` function:

 ```bash
 usage() {